Motorhome stories | FMCA

 A woman in her early thirties backs her raised-roof, fully self-contained van into a parking spot and plugs into a generator.
 She takes out a blender and makes a frozen daiquiri.
 Outside, the wind begins to swirl.

 Later that evening, a storm rages.
-The man has not given up on the tent, but it is no challenge for the wind-backed torrent.
+The man has not given up on the tent, but it is no match for the wind-backed torrent.

 The woman, an avid RVer since the early 1970s, tells the man about RVing.
 Soon he becomes hooked on the lifestyle.
 And on the woman.